Capability tools: filesystem & shell

 modeOptional, "overwrite" (default) or "append".

-If the target file exists, the consent dialog explicitly warns "OVERWRITE — current contents will be lost" with the existing file size shown.
+If the target file exists, the consent dialog warns explicitly that the file will be overwritten and its current contents lost, with the existing file size shown.

 Returns { resolvedPath, bytesWritten, mode, replacedSize? }.